0xXPunkX/ERC2.0-token/README.md

 * Projects that are deprecated or no longer maintained will be removed.
 * Projects that are paid/restricted services without open source code or developer reviews will be further vetted.

-^Is the above fair?
+Is the above fair?
 Share your input here - https://github.com/ConsenSysLabs/ethereum-developer-tools-list/pull/70

 ## Table of Contents
 - [New developers start here](#new-developers-start-here)